Download

 Navigate to Analytify >> Dashboards >> Engagement >> Dimensions.

 That’s all!
-You have successfully installed and set up Custom dimensions in Analytify.
+You have successfully installed and set up Analytify’s Custom dimensions add-on in your WordPress site.
 It can help you gain deeper insights into your website’s traffic and user behavior.
 If you want in-depth tracking of author-related metrics, see our guide on How to Get Started with Authors Add-on.

 If you have any doubts or questions related to this matter, please don’t hesitate to contact our support team.